Band of Heathens: Discography

-The band’s first two recordings were live performances: a 2006 live album recorded at Momo’s, followed by the 2007 CD/DVD set "Live at Antone’s".
+The band’s first two recordings were live performances: a 2006 live album recorded at Momo's, followed by the 2007 CD/DVD set Live at Antone's.
 In May 2008, the band released its first studio production simply titled "The Band of Heathens".
-Produced by Ray Wylie Hubbard, the album reached #1 on the Americana Charts and the EuroAmericana charts.
-What is significant however is that it was only the second independently released album to ever reach #1 on the Chart.
+Produced by Ray Wylie Hubbard, the album reached number one on the Americana Chart and the EuroAmericana chart.
+It was only the second independently released album to ever reach number one on the Chart.

-In September 2009 the band released the album "One Foot in the Ether" which again made it to number one on the Americana as well as the Euroamericana charts.
+In September 2009 the band released the album One Foot in the Ether which again made it to number one on the Americana as well as the Euroamericana chart.

 A cover of Leon Everette's "Hurricane" charted at number 18 on Hot Rock Songs in 2018.

 In 2024 The Band of Heathens teamed up with Hayes Carll to create Hayes & The Heathens for a limited album release and tour.
 Hayes & The Heathens opened for Turnpike Troubadours at Red Rocks Amphitheatre on May 8, 2025.